ondfisk/ondfisk.github.io/blog/_posts/2019-06-14-why-having-an-azure-naming-convention-will-only-slow-you-down.markdown

 ---
 layout: post
-title: "Why Having an Azure Naming Convention Will Only Slow You Down!"
+title: Why Having an Azure Naming Convention Will Only Slow You Down!
 date: 2019-06-14 10:39:24 +0200
 categories: azure naming
 permalink: why-having-an-azure-naming-convention-will-only-slow-you-down/